naototty/swift-s3-sync/README.md

 `./venv/bin/pip install -r requirements-test.txt`.

 To run unit tests, you can simply run `nose`: `./venv/bin/nosetests`.
-The unit tests will require swift, container-crawler, and swiftstack-auth to be in your `PYTHONPATH`.
+The unit tests will require swift and container-crawler to be in your `PYTHONPATH`.
 Typically, I run them with the following convoluted line:
+`PYTHONPATH=~/swift:~/container-crawler ./venv/bin/nosetests`.
-`PYTHONPATH=~/swift:~/swiftstack-auth:~/container-crawler ./venv/bin/nosetests`.
+`PYTHONPATH=~/swift:~/container-crawler ./venv/bin/nosetests`.
 This assumes that all of the dependencies are in your home directory.
 You can adjust this if they live in other places.